raylutz/audit-engine-docsite/docs/about/privacy.md

 - **Right to stop us from using your information:** This is known as the **"right to object"** and gives you the right to ask us to stop using your Personal Data when applicable.
 - **Rights relating to how we use your information to categorize you or make decisions about you:** This is known as the **"right in relation to automated decision-making and profiling":** You have the right to be free from decisions we may make that are based solely on automated processing of your Personal Data, including profiling, if they produce a significant legal effect on you, unless such decision-making or profiling is necessary for entering into or performing a contract between you and us, or is made with your explicit consent.
 - **Right to withdraw consent:** If we rely on your consent to use your Personal Data, you have the right to withdraw that consent at any time.
 This will not affect our use of your data before we received notice that you wished to withdraw your consent.
-- **Right to file a complaint with the supervisory authority:** If you have a concern about our privacy practices, including the way we handled your Personal Data, you can report it to the supervisory authority that is authorized to hear those concerns in your jurisdiction, although we invite you to [Contact Us](https://cm.azcentral.com/privacy#otnotice-section-4b7267ae-594a-4dff-b734-da7fe351004f) with any concern as we would be happy to try and resolve it directly.
+- **Right to file a complaint with the supervisory authority:** If you have a concern about our privacy practices, including the way we handled your Personal Data, you can report it to the supervisory authority that is authorized to hear those concerns in your jurisdiction, although we invite you to [Contact Us](contactus.md) with any concern as we would be happy to try and resolve it directly.

 You may exercise your rights by contacting us as indicated under the  [Contact Us](contactus.md) ” section below.
-To change your consent settings for our use of cookies and other technologies, please see our [Cookie Policy](cookies.md).
+To change your consent settings for our use of cookies and other technologies, please see our [Cookie Policy](cookie-policy.md).

 The requests above will be considered and responded to in the time period stated by applicable law.
 Certain information may be exempt from such requests.
 We may require additional information from you to confirm your identity in responding to such requests.

 ## Legitimate Interests

 "Legitimate interests" means the interests of our company in conducting and managing our organization.
 For example, and without limitation, we have a legitimate interest in processing your Personal Data to analyze how the Media Property and our products and Services are being used, to administer our contractual relationships, fulfil legal obligations, process employee data, prevent fraud or criminal activity or misuse of our products or services, ensure the security of our IT systems, architecture and networks, and meet our corporate and social responsibility objectives, and/or effectively and efficiently operate our business and provide you with the services offered through our Services, as described in this Privacy Policy.
 When we process your Personal Data for our legitimate interests, we make sure to consider and balance any potential impact on you, and your rights under data protection laws.
 Our legitimate interests do not automatically override your interests.
 We will not use your Personal Data for activities where our interests are overridden by the impact on you, unless we have your consent or those activities are otherwise required or permitted to by law.
 You have the right to object to processing that is based on our legitimate interests.
-For more information on your rights, please see "[Your Rights](privacy.md#your-rights)" section above.

 ## Data Transfers